"How To" Manual For Clubs/Organizations

 STUDENT LEADERSHIP

 As a member a club and/or organization of the SUNY Corning Community College Student Association, you are recognized as a student leader.
-As a student leader, you are held to a higher standard.
 With that, it is expected you are aware of your rights and responsibilities and the code of student conduct.

 As a leader, one member of every club or organization will be required by Student Association to attend a “How To” program held each semester which focuses on the information outlined here.
 Executive board members are also required to annually attend consent training.